ark-lang/ark-docs/functions.md

     func add(a: int, b: int) -> int => return a + b;

 ## Function Prototypes
-Function prototypes are for interoperability with C.
+Function prototypes are for interoperability with C. They help the Ark compiler know what types a function should take that you are calling to.
+It also acts as a "dummy" function so that the compiler knows that you aren't calling a non-existant function.

 , however they don't specify what instructions the function will perform.
 These are most commonly used to bind